-Catch the trailer for The LEGO Movie below:
+The LEGO Movie Trailer

-If you loved the movie as much as we did, it is available for pre-order on Amazon.
+If you loved the movie as much as we did, it is available on Amazon.
 With their pre-order price guarantee you will pay their lowest price from the time that you have ordered and the day of release.
 We frequently take advantage of the Amazon pre-order on movies.

 - Day out with Thomas at Crossroads Village – July 18, 2018